 Different US think tanks have different funding models.
-At least one type (Federally Funded Research and Development Centers, or FFRDCs)

-is funded entirely by the US government, while several others accept some US government funding, as well as money from other governments on a contracted work basis.
+At least one type (federally funded research and development centers) is funded entirely by the US government, while several others accept some US government funding, as well as money from other governments on a contracted work basis.
 Three think tanks interviewed accept no US or other government funding: One is funded entirely by central operating funds from an endowment, while two others rely on a mix of foundation and private support.
 One think tank's work is funded entirely by foundations.
 Most interviewees allow Chinese funders to pay for travel and meeting costs to Beijing for conferences, while a few categorically do not-either because of regulations or on the principle of conflict of interest.